VyProductions/WSL_Ubuntu_Setup/README.md

   If it is not prompting you to create a profile for Ubuntu, close Ubuntu at this time.
   If it is prompting you to create a profile for Ubuntu, skip to the next section.

-Once the script is finished running, it will prompt you to restart your computer to complete the setup.
-Do so at your convenience, though it is likely necessary to do so in order to begin using Ubuntu.
+You may be prompted to restart your computer by Ubuntu and/or PowerShell.
+Please do so after the script in PowerShell has finished its execution.

 ### After WSL has been set up, open your start menu and launch the now-downloaded Ubuntu application.